lettertea/React-Visual-Novel/README.md

 ## Creating Choices
 When you want the user to make a choice, set `choicesExist: true` in novelFrames.js.
 The app will go through the array of objects in Choices.js and present the current choice.
 For example, if it is your third time setting `choicesExist: true`, then the second index in choices will be used.

-The Choices.js array of objects accepts choices, also an array of object (example below).
+The Choices.js array of objects accepts choices, also an array of object.
 It accepts three properties in its object: `store`, `jumpToBecauseChoice`, and `content`.
 The `store` property is used if you would like utilize the user's choice data later.
 The `jumpToBecauseChoice` property is used to jump to a particular index immediately after a choice.
 However, it must equal to `routeBegins` in novelFrames.js to work.
 The `content` property is like the front-end as it shows the user what the choice will do and has no effect on functionality.

+See the sample site, which aligns with the repository's [novelFrames.js](https://github.com/nashkenazy/React-Visual-Novel/blob/master/src/api/novelFrames.js) and [Choices.js](https://github.com/nashkenazy/React-Visual-Novel/blob/master/src/api/Choices.js) files, for a working application of these concepts.

 ## License